 Introduction to the theory, operation, maintenance, and repair of all common two- and four-cycle engines.
 Students learn engine overhaul procedures and the use of overhaul equipment and tools, hydrostatic transmission, transaxle and differential repair.
-Two hours lecture/discussion and two hours lab a week.

-DPT 272 - Advanced Engine Overhaul (4) Prerequisite: DPT 172
+DPT 272 - Advanced Engine Overhaul (4)

+Prerequisite: DPT 172 spring